jgumoes/2048/readme.md

 After swiping, a new tile needs to be placed in an empty space (represented by 0s).
 I could just run a random number generator repeatedly until the coordinates it creates point to a 0 in the grid, or I could know where the zeros are and randomly select one of those locations.
 I prefer the latter as it bounds the maximum time taken to find a valid location, as opposed to random which could be technically infinite and the time taken will increase as the grid fills.

-I tried a couple of different ways of finding a location, and timed the results for comparison, but they were all within 2nS so I just went with the one I liked the most.
+I tried a couple of different ways of finding a location, and timed the results for comparison, but they were all within 2 nS so I just went with the one I liked the most.

+## Testing

+Testing is done using Jest, and React Native testing Library is used to test user interactions such as button presses.
+Unfortunately, React Native Gesture Handler does not work in testing environments and any documentation is for the old api and therefore ~2+ years out of date, so I've had to mock out the entire library for UI testing to work.
+This means that users swiping the grid has not been directly tested, only through calling the swipe() method on the testing Grid instance.